banner of finescrollsaw website: head of medusa

 1/4 and 1/8 in. wood 41,2 in 3,7 in 30,5 in 36 in 13,5 in 17,2 in

 Please note that this pattern is registered and copyrighted.
 If you would like to have it I offer it for 25 € plus shipping.
 The pattern is computer made, which provides total precision, and nicely printed for convenient scrolling.
-Click here to buy this pattern.
-Write me to info@finescrollsaw.com for any questions.
+Please write me to info@finescrollsaw.com to buy this pattern or for any questions.

 This picture has been sent by Isaac Arditi from Israel.
 Isaac has made a small modification to the pattern adding a fence to the base around the clock.
 His clock is truly impressive.
 This picture has been sent by Angelo Lerma from Italy.